Q. When will my order arrive?

 A. You do not have to register to search the database, download vector and clone maps, or view other information.
 However, you do have to register and sign in before placing an order.
 Registration is live so you will be able to sign in as soon as you have completed on-line registration.
 We recommend signing in before you start searching for plasmids because not all plasmids are visible before registration and it saves a few steps later if you plan on ordering plasmids.

-Q. My PI is not on the registration list.
-How do I register?
+Q. My PI or Institution is not listed on the registration form, what should I do?

 Q. How much do plasmids cost?

 A. Plasmids from our facility are free, but we do charge a retrieval fee and shipping to cover our operating costs.
 Please see our current fee structures here.